University-of-Potsdam-MM/contactJS/README.md

 There can be one or more instances of an aggregator, as required by the respective application.

 Aggregators adopt a **publish-subscribe** pattern:
-An aggregator subscribes to widgets, collects their published data, and publish these in return.
+An aggregator subscribes to widgets, collects their published data, and publishes these in return.